132nd-vWing/132-TRP-388/Standard Contract/README.md

 ## Why

 Having the standard contract in a seperate document allows for quick changes to what is standard.
-And allows for MDC's and Briefs to reference to STD.
+And allows for MDC's, Briefs and SOP to reference to STD.
 End-game here is a single knee-board sized page for easy ref.

 ## Relies on